ArcaneDigital/ReCompress/README.md

 - `gif`, `svg`, `webp` : by default compress and output to the output path specificed
 - `png`, `jpeg|jpg` : by defaults creates 7 different sized images, compresses them, and also creates a `webp` version of the resized image

 It will generate a `.json` manifest file for each image that multiple formats are created for which includes the sizes generated as well.
+This file will output alongside the images in the output folder.

 ## API
 `recompress({